Hometown: Mareeba, QLD (Born in NZ)

 Baynes' free-agency in 2015 saw him move to Detroit, where he was tasked with playing a much larger role for the Pistons; adding toughness and experience to the young team while in the NBA off-season he achieved a goal of playing in his first Olympics.

 In July 2017 Baynes signed with the Boston Celtics where he started 67 games during his first season.
 In Boston's final game of the regular season Baynes had a career high 26 points and 14 rebounds in a win over the Brooklyn Nets.
-After a successful season in the Celtics lineup, Baynes re-signed for the 2018-19 NBA season.
+After a successful season in the Celtics lineup, Baynes re-signed for the 2018-19 NBA season where he averaged 5.6 points and 4.7 rebounds per game.

 2005 – AIS